volkdown/octopus/README.md

  [ ![Download](https://api.bintray.com/packages/volkdown/octopusmaven/coreoctopus/images/download.svg) ](https://bintray.com/volkdown/octopusmaven/coreoctopus/_latestVersion)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+Octopus is a lightweight library on Android that helps you organize communication between different features (modules).

 ## Why "Octopus"?

 We think this is the most suitable name since a feature API connects the features between each other just like an octopus tentacles.